nazifapennstate/bmmb852/week4/README.md

 ```bash
 awk '$3=="CDS"{print $5-$4+1, $0}' ebola.gff | sort -nr | head -1
 ```
+Output:
 ```bash
 6639 NC_002549.1	RefSeq	CDS	11581	18219	.	+	0	ID=cds-NP_066251.1;Parent=rna-ZEBOVgp7;Dbxref=GenBank:NP_066251.1,GeneID:911824;Name=NP_066251.1;gbkey=CDS;gene=L;locus_tag=ZEBOVgp7;product=RNA-dependent RNA polymerase;protein_id=NP_066251.1
 (bioinfo)
 ```
+The longest gene is **L**, with a coding sequence of 6,639 nucleotides.
+It encodes the RNA-dependent RNA polymerase, the essential enzyme that copies the viral RNA genome and transcribes it into messenger RNAs.

 ## Pick another gene and describe its name and function.